 The same procedures described in the previous section have been used to determine sensitivity at lower elevations using Cyg A and the strong sources Tau A, Vir A, 3C123, and 3C348.
 The results are summarized in Figure 11.
 Also shown in this figure are predictions originally shown in Fig. 8 of [9].
-Note that SEFD depends both on pointing with respect to celestial coordinates as well as sidereal time (for the reasons explained in Section II); whereas the predictions of [9] assume a uniformly bright sky; thus precise agreement cannot be expected.
-Nevertheless, the levels and trends with Z and frequency are consistent with the predictions.
+Note that SEFD depends both on pointing with respect to celestial coordinates as well as sidereal time (for the reasons explained in Section II); whereas the predictions of [9] assume a uniformly bright sky.
+Thus, precise agreement cannot be expected.
+Nevertheless, the levels and trends with Z and frequency appear to be consistent with the predictions.
+We do note however that the agreement for 38 MHz appears to be somewhat worse than the agreement at other frequencies.
+We do not currently have an explanation for this.

 Figure 12 shows a summary of FWHM measurements from drift scans.
 Beamwidth is difficult to measure at large Z because the drift scan peaks become simultaneously broad and weak; thus the data shown is limited to $Z \leq 45^{\circ}$.
-Also shown are the expectations based on the model (Equation 2).
-Note that Cyg A measurements generally indicate FWHM higher than expected, whereas measurements using other sources are
+Note that Cyg A measurements generally indicate FWHM higher than expected, whereas measurements using other sources are closer to expectations; again this is due in some part to the inability of the method of Appendix A to account for the excess emission associated with the nearby Galactic plane.
+Also shown in Figure 12 is an empirical upper bound based on all measurements (regardless of Z) considered to date: